How much can I borrow for a home loan?

 One of the great things about choosing Mortgage House to look for home mortgages is you can get an indication of how much you may be able to borrow, even before you apply.
 Your borrowing power is easy to discover, and it is free to find out.
 Having an indication of your borrowing power from the very start can help you narrow down, or even expand, your property search.
 You can go looking for a new home armed with a clearer picture of what a bank or other financial institution may lend you, which is important information whether you are buying your first home or your fifth.
 And with so many home mortgage loans available, you can use this information to be selective about the type of home loan you apply for, whether it be variable or fixed rate, construction, split, or any of the other mortgage loans Australian banks and lenders have to offer.

-To start, search through our home loan options to find one that may suit your current situation, and then fill in our Borrowing Calculator below with all the details.
+To start, search through our home loan options in Victoria, Sydney, and NSW to find one that may suit your current situation, and then fill in our Borrowing Calculator below with all the details.
 Estimate your income and expenses as accurately as you can, and then we will give you an estimate of your borrowing power.
 It is important to realise that borrowing power is not pre-approval, but it is an indication of what you may be able to borrow.
 Even if the result you get isn’t the one you are after, speak to our lending specialists and we’ll see what else we can do to help you find a suitable loan and reach your property goals.

 Mortgage Borrowing Calculator